f5devcentral/xchaazdemoguide/README.md

 ![TCP Config](assets/tcpconfig.png)

 In the Domains field, enter the name of the domain to be used with this load balancer – **re2ce.internal**, and in the Listen Port field, enter a **5432** port.
 This makes it possible to access the service by TCP Load Balancer domain and port.
-If the domain is specified as re2ce.internal and port is 5432, the connection to the DB might be performed from the RE using these settings.
+If the domain is specified as re2ce.internal and the port is 5432, the connection to the DB might be performed from the RE using these settings.
 Then move on to the **Origin Pools** section and click **Add Item** to open the configuration form.

 ![TCP Port](assets/tcpport.png)